ivanbrennan/ivanbrennan.github.io/source/_posts/2016-12-20-debugging-etags.markdown

 On a large Rails app I've been working with, it takes 1 second and generates a 7MB tags file.

 More recently, I started playing around with Emacs, and I've been looking for a way to port my tagging strategy over to *e*tags.
 There are a few ways you can generate etags.
-Emacs comes with its own `etags` executable, but the more featureful implementations of ctags can also generate etags.
+Emacs comes with its own `etags` executable, but the more featureful implementations of ctags can also generate them.

-I've been using [universal-ctags](https://github.com/universal-ctags/ctags), which picked up where [exuberant-ctags](http://ctags.sourceforge.net) left off a few years ago, adding more language support, so I added `-e` to my tagging command and gave that a try.

-It took 90 seconds and produced an ***8GB*** tags file.
+I've been using [universal-ctags](https://github.com/universal-ctags/ctags), which picked up where [exuberant-ctags](http://ctags.sourceforge.net) left off a few years ago, so I added `-e` to my tagging command and gave it a whirl.
+90 seconds later it handed me an ***8GB*** tags file.

 At first, I thought this must be a problem with the etags format itself, but when I tried Emacs' own `etags` executable, it took 13 seconds and produced a 3MB file.
 Next, I tried exuberant-ctags, which took 2 seconds and produced a 1MB file.

-Narrowing in on the problem was an interesting process that pulled together several shell scripting concepts and tools, including redirection, sub-shells, and `awk`.
+Narrowing in on the problem further was an interesting process that called on several shell-scripting concepts and tools, including I/O redirection, sub-shells, and `awk`.

+## Benchmarking

-The first step was to generate performance stats to profile each file's contribution to execution time and tags file-size.
-I wanted a list of records like:
+First, I needed to gather some data profiling each file's contribution to execution time and tags-size.
+I wanted something like,

 	some_file.rb <- source-file
 	0.004        <- processing time (seconds)